JosephChaaban/trends-modal/README.md

 ---

+## Note for running on Windows
+- The docker compose up --build command might error out due to Windows Line Endings.
+If that happens you just need to run dos2unix entrypoint.sh in your bash shell, or, in Powershell: (Get-Content -Raw -Path "entrypoint.sh").Replace("`r`n", "`n") | Set-Content -Path "entrypoint.sh"

 ## Prerequisites
 - Docker desktop and Docker Compose (included with desktop) (for containerized runner)
 - Neon Postgres database (connection string)